Alan Mann Racing: Film work

 AMR also was involved in film and TV work.
-The company built the original Chitty Chitty Bang Bangs for the film of the same name, the most famous example being the one registered as Gen 11.
-Work was also done for the James Bond film Goldfinger, work for the aborted Steve McQueen F1 film 'Day of the Champion', as well as pre-production work for McQueen's film Le Mans.
+The company built the original Chitty Chitty Bang Bangs for the film of the same name.
+Work was also done for the James Bond film Goldfinger, the aborted Steve McQueen F1 film Day of the Champion, and preproduction work for McQueen's film Le Mans.

-They also built three cars with 'futuristic' appearance, based on Ford Zephyr running gear and aluminium gullwing door bodyshells, for Gerry Anderson and the 1969 film 'Doppelgänger'.
-These were re-painted and re-used for the much better known UFO TV series of 1970.
+They also built three cars with a "futuristic" appearance, based on Ford Zephyr running gear and aluminium gullwing door bodyshells, for Gerry Anderson and the 1969 film Doppelgänger.
+These were repainted and reused for the much better known UFO TV series of 1970.
 The cars were infamously unfinished, underpowered and unreliable.
 Ed Straker's car was later owned by DJ Dave Lee Travis, who hated it.
 Little survives of these cars, except for enough remains to build a modern replica.